Kalaiz/ANU-GPA/README.md

    + Corrected Jared's UI for password
 + Kalai u6555407 - Team member
    + Linked Prateek's base UI code to logic part of the app
-   + Client-Server functionality completed with some help of his friend(referenced him on README)
    + Logic: Permutation class
-   + PermutationGenerator class
+   + Logic: PermutationGenerator class
-   + Permutation Result  Activity
    + ScaleEffect on View objects  & other minor animation
+   + Client-Server functionality completed with some help of his friend(referenced him on README)
+   + PermutationResult
    + Feature to activate and deactivate scale effect animation
-   + UI Changes to permutation activity and  changes to the naming convention of files and Resources
+   + UI Changes to permutation activity and  changes to the naming convention of files and other Resources.
-   + Permutation test
+   + Permutation test.
    + Storage functionality UI,but failed to link it up due to time constraint & workloads.
 [Proof;The adjacent commits can be loooked upon as well.](https://gitlab.cecs.anu.edu.au/u6555407/assignapp2019s1/commit/e47c4793dd80cba563410a92ff906df163b1908a)

 ## App Overview